There are two ways to add new functions to MySQL:

 This procedure is defined in the `sql/sql_analyse.cc'.
 This examines the result from your query and returns an analysis of the results:

-(default 256) is the maximum number of distinct values
+max elements (default 256) is the maximum number of distinct values

-the optimal column type should be of type ENUM
+the optimal column type should be of type ENUM.

-(default 8192) is the maximum memory analyse
+max memory (default 8192) is the maximum memory analyse should

 allocate per column while trying to find all distinct values.